GabrielDeml/IWT/the_paper.md

 Finally, the BERT model that we used was bert-uncased from huggingface.
 We fine-tuned the model using the huggingface glue_run example code.
 We also added the custom tokens to the model: [nodes], [noocr], {{URL}}, {{MENTION}}, and {{EMAIL}}.

+BERT is a state of the art transformer model.
+We are using the Hugging Face package that is pre trained on

 # Results

 In this section, we will show the results of all four models.
 We will compare the accuracy between the models.
 We will give insight into why the models performed better or worse.